-Proposal Writing: Alison Philips offers a nice interdisciplinary and general view of what goes into a graduate research proposal here.
+Proposal Writing: Alison Philips offers a great interdisciplinary and general review of what goes into a graduate research proposal here.
 For my students, I encourage you to review my own general guide to MA (pdf) and PhD (pdf) proposal writing and then work with me to devise a process that best suits your specific project (please contact me for the latest version of these documents, as I amend and update them from time to time).

 Referencing: The Chicago Manual of Style is a useful resource for Chicago style citations and I recommend this for my undergraduate courses.
 Another straightforward option is APA style, and you can find some useful information and instructions here.
 The University of Toronto Library Services also offers a useful guide to citation practices more generally.
 Students may wish to review their note (and further links) regarding plagiarism as well.

 General Writing: Mirya Holman has produced a really useful publishing checklist to consult while working on articles or chapters.